 Why was the window sideways?

 The window was sideways because contractors don’t always see the big picture.
-I talked with the contractor about it afterwards.
+I talked with him about it afterwards.
 He told me the opening was over the max height for that style of window but not over the max width.
 Since it was just a picture window that didn’t open he figured he could order it with the dimensions reversed and it would still fit right into the opening.

 That’s why the weep holes were on the side, the contractor had ordered the window sideways on purpose.
 He installed it sideways and then acted like he didn’t know why it was leaking.